 It disproportionately affects and further marginalises women and girls, affecting 1 in 4 of them through their lifetime.
-Two women are killed every week, and women who are experiencing abuse are three times more likely to make a suicide attempt.17 lead to criminalisation.
-It affects nearly 1 in 5 children19, leaving them with life-long trauma and affects their education chances.20 It disproportionately affects young women and girls; between April 2022 and March 2023, 7.7% of women under the age of 25 experienced domestic abuse, compared to 5.3% of women over the age of 25.21
+Two women are killed every week, and women who are experiencing abuse are three times more likely to make a suicide attempt.

 Domestic abuse is a public health crisis.
-It devastates victim/survivors, who live with domestic abuse for 2.6 years on average before they get help.18 It has long-lasting impact on all aspects of their lives, including their mental and physical health, their housing and homelessness, and can even
+It devastates victim/survivors, who live with domestic abuse for 2.6 years on average before they get help.
+It has long-lasting impact on all aspects of their lives, including their mental and physical health, their housing and homelessness, and can even lead to criminalisation.
+It affects nearly 1 in 5 children, leaving them with life-long trauma and affects their education chances.
+It disproportionately affects young women and girls; between April 2022 and March 2023, 7.7% of women under the age of 25 experienced domestic abuse, compared to 5.3% of women over the age of 25.

 There is also an economic case for reform.
 Domestic abuse costs society £77bn a year.
-Women's Aid research suggests a shortfall of £427m per year.22 A relatively modest investment in solutions could yield significant savings by reducing repeat domestic abuse incidents.
-By improving women's confidence in reporting and follow through with a prosecution, we can increase the rate of convictions, and improve access for victim/survivors to life-saving community-based support services and to protective measures, such as non-molestation orders.
+Women's Aid research suggests a shortfall of £427m per year.
+A relatively modest investment in solutions could yield significant savings by reducing repeat domestic abuse incidents.
+By improving the ability of women to have confidence in reporting and follow through with a prosecution, we can increase the rate of convictions, and improve access for victim/survivors to life-saving community-based support services and to protective measures, such as non-molestation orders.